Overview

 Practical Information

-Dog’s Bay is a natural, un‑spoilt beach with no built‑in facilities – there are no toilets, showers, changing rooms or lifeguards.
+Dog’s Bay is a natural, un‑spoilt beach with no permanent facilities – there are no toilets, showers, changing rooms or lifeguards.
 During the summer months a food truck may appear near the shoreline, but this is not guaranteed.
-Visitors should therefore bring water, snacks and any personal items they may need.
-The nearest village, Roundstone, is a short walk away and offers pubs, cafés and a small shop.
+Temporary portable toilets (portaloos) are sometimes provided in peak season, but visitors should not rely on them.

 | Item | Details |